 Heat a large heavy-bottomed saucepan on medium heat.
 Add in 1 ½ tablespoons olive oil and just a couple of popcorn kernels.
 Cover the saucepan and wait for those kernels to pop.

-Wait till the kernels have popped.
-Add in around ⅓-1/2 cup of popcorn kernels and cover the pot again, shaking the pot to coat all the kernels in oil.
+Once the kernels have popped, add in around ½ cup of popcorn kernels and cover the pot again, shaking the pot to coat all the kernels in oil.
 Continue cooking the popcorn, shaking the pot regularly to cook the popcorn kernels evenly.
-The lid of the saucepan can be lifted slightly to let out some steam.
+The saucepan's lid can be lifted slightly to let out some steam.
 Cook until the popping slows right down.

 Remove the lid and tip the popcorn out onto two parchment paper-lined baking trays.

 Begin by melting the sugar, salt, vanilla, and butter in a saucepan and bring it to a boil.
 Boil it until it reaches the 'soft ball' stage of cooking.